architdate/PKHeX-Plugins/README.md

 To contribute to the repository, you can submit a pull request to the repository.
 Try to follow a format similar to the current codebase.
 All contributions are greatly appreciated!
 If you would like to discuss possible contributions without using GitHub, please contact us using the Support Server above.

 ## Credits:
-[@kwsch](https://github.com/kwsch): for providing the IPlugin interface in PKHeX, which allows loading of this project's Plugin DLL files.
+- [@kwsch](https://github.com/kwsch): for providing the IPlugin interface in PKHeX, which allows loading of this project's Plugin DLL files.
 Also for the support provided in the support server.
-[@olliz0r](https://github.com/olliz0r): For developing and maintaining `sys-botbase` which is necessary for LiveHeX to work.
+- [@olliz0r](https://github.com/olliz0r): For developing and maintaining `sys-botbase` which is necessary for LiveHeX to work.
-[@Rino6357](https://github.com/Rino6357) and [@crzyc](https://github.com/crzyc) for their help with the GitHub Wiki associated with this project!
+- [@Rino6357](https://github.com/Rino6357) and [@crzyc](https://github.com/crzyc) for their help with the GitHub Wiki associated with this project!
+- [Lusamine](https://github.com/Lusamine) for all their help with stress testing the code with wacky sets!
-[FlatIcon](https://www.flaticon.com/): for their icons.
+- [FlatIcon](https://www.flaticon.com/): for their icons.
 Author credits (Those Icons, Pixel perfect)